• Skip to main content

 The following data offers an insight into the health and wellbeing of members of the SMHS community:

-• The SMHS catchment has an estimated population of 668,597 people, or 24 per cent of WA’s population.
+• The SMHS catchment has an estimated population of 698,616 people, or nearly a quarter of the Western Australian community.

 • Of our adult population: